 In the late 1990s scholars became concerned about how the work of the project could be continued given the pending retirement of J. David Singer, and arrangements were made to transfer the project to Penn State under the leadership of Stuart A. Bremer.
 This transfer was marked by a March, 2001, conference discussing the future study of war, held at Penn State.
 Penn State has archived all available original material from the Correlates of War project, and is extending and enlarging the data collection efforts it began.

 In 2002-2005, the project was led by Interim Director D. Scott Bennett and Associate Director Glenn Palmer.
-In 2005-2012, Paul Diehl served as project’s Director, and as of January 2013, the project continues under Director Zeev Maoz and Associate Director D. Scott Bennett (who has served in this capacity since 2005).
+Paul Diehl served as the project’s Director from 2005 through 2012 and Zeev Maov served as Director from January 2013 until April 2022.
+In April 2022, Jeff Carter and Scott Wolford were named Co-Directors of the Correlates of War project.
+D. Scott Bennett serves as the project’s Associate Director, a position he has held since 2005.